5G-MAG/Getting-Started/pages/5g-media-streaming/tutorials/testing-AS.md

     - pip
     - venv

-These can usually be installed as system packages, for example:
+These can usually be installed as system packages.

 **Debian/Ubuntu Linux and derivatives**

 ```bash